1 & 2 Thess.

 Stephen saw the "heavens opened, and the Son of man standing on the right hand of God",3 while those around saw nothing.
 So we cannot argue that God, Jesus and the angels are immaterial because we by our limited senses cannot see or touch them.4

-That conception of God which thinks of Him as mere abstract power, impalpable, universal, without person or locality is not true.
+That conception of God that thinks of Him as mere abstract power, impalpable, universal, without person or locality is not true.
 We cannot worship abstract universal power and claim we worship God.

 Dr. Thomas' comments as follows: